 1965: Sonny & Cher made their television debut on ABC’s American Bandstand performing their first single, “I Got You Babe.”
 One month later, the song entered the Billboard Hot 100 on it’s way to becoming a #1 hit in the US, UK, and Canada.

 1966: Pink Floyd made their last appearance at London’s Marquee Club.
 It was at this show that future co-manager Peter Jenner saw the band live for the first time.
 The band went on to sign a management contract with Jenner and Andrew King in October.

-1970: “Lola” by The Kinks was released in the UK, two weeks before being released in US.
+1970: “Lola,” the first lead single from the Kinks’ eighth studio album, Lola Versus Powerman and the Moneygoround, Part One, was released in the UK two weeks before being released in US.
 The single reached #2 on the British chart and #9 on Billboard’s Hot 100.
 The song was banned in Australia due to “controversial subject matter” as well as in Britain because the mention of Coca Cola violated the BBC’s policy against the mention of commercial products.
 A second version was later re-recorded with the words “cherry cola” instead.
 The song has since become one of The Kinks’ most iconic and popular songs.

 1972: John Lennon and Yoko Ono released the politically-oriented double album Some Time In New York, which combines studio and live recordings.
 Lennon and Ono had hired New York group Elephant’s Memory as their backing band, whose unreleased self-titled album was produced by the duo.

 1973: Grand Funk Railroad began recording their seventh studio album, We’re an American Band, at Criteria Studios in Miami, Florida with producer Todd Rundgren.

 1979: The Cars released “Let’s Go,” the first single from their second studio album, Candy-O.